How To Break The Exhausting Habit Of Repeating Requests With Your Children

 Just test what it’s like turning things around.
 Instead, lead with your actions, and let words follow.
 When you do this, your words will then take on meaning with your children.
 You won’t have to keep repeating yourself over and over.
 Let’s quickly make this concrete, using the example above.

 Updated Parenting Tool #1:

 “I will ask once, and give you a few minutes to pick up.
-If you don’t pick up, I will pick up for you without complaint- but you lose all of it for 2 days.
+If you don’t pick it up, I will pick it up you without complaint- but you lose all of it for 2 days.
 No second chances.”